pranjalpruthi/bhedi/README.md

-## Use SimP to Plot reports from BHEDI-CLI
+## Use SimP to Plot reports from βHΞDI-CLI

 ## SimP Tool

 ## Introduction
-SimP (Simple Plotter) is a visualization tool designed to plot data processed by the BHEDI CLI tool.
+SimP (Simple Plotter) is a visualization tool designed to plot data processed by the βHΞDI CLI tool.
 It leverages Python libraries such as Pandas, Dask, HoloViews, and Plotly to generate insightful plots from Parquet files containing analysis results of Dengue virus serotypes in wastewater next-generation sequencing data.
 SimP supports various plot types including GC percentage box plots, serotype frequency heatmaps, and B score distributions.

 ## Installation

 ### Prerequisites
-- Python 3.6 or later
+- Python 3.10 or later
 - Conda or virtualenv (recommended for managing Python packages)

 ### Dependencies